 11. Hawai’i volcanoes National Park

 One of the USA’s most distinctive national parks, Hawai’i Volcanoes National Park is situated on Hawaii’s Big Island.
 Two of the most functioning volcanoes on earth can be seen in this place, and tourists can hike across toughened lava beds, past spectacular crystals that have been created by volcanic gasses, and even into the craters of one of the operative volcanoes.
-If you’d rather investigate the park by car, you can drive along the Chain of Craters Road or enjoy a tour around the Crater Rim Drive.
-Tourists with a fascination in stewardship are also asked to assist cut intrusive Himalayan ginger in the jungle.
+If you’d rather investigate the park by car, you can drive along the Chain of Craters Road or enjoy a tour around Crater Rim Drive.
+Tourists with a fascination with stewardship are also asked to assist cut intrusive Himalayan ginger in the jungle.

-12. Great Smoky Mountains National Park
+12. The Great Smoky Mountains National Park

 Stretching across the border between North Carolina and Tennessee, the Great Smoky Mountains National Park is familiar for its wonderful mountains and its unbelievable variety of flora and faunas.
 It’s the most traveled national park in the USA and it’s effortless to find the reason; tourists can hike for miles through ancient growth forests and past moving waterfalls, and blossoming wildflowers can be found year-round.
 The Sugarlands Visitor Center presents informative displays for folks who love to know more about the park, and if you wish to minimize your hiking period, you can drive along the picturesque Newfound Gap Road.